Qengineering/RPi-image/README.md

 ## Installation.

 - Get a 16 GB SD-card which will hold the image.
-- Download the image RPi_64OS_DNN.xz (2.68 GByte!) from our [Gdrive](https://drive.google.com/file/d/1s8ulI44O96qmVPmWyz8yw3lzamh-32gN/view?usp=sharing) or mirror [Gdrive](https://drive.google.com/file/d/1Ae2mj06bVnej0igNd8N0pmsKZSbXgDZH/view?usp=sharing) site.
+- Download the image RPi_64OS_DNN.xz (2.68 GByte!) from our [Gdrive](https://drive.google.com/file/d/1s8ulI44O96qmVPmWyz8yw3lzamh-32gN/view?usp=sharing) or mirror [Gdrive](https://drive.google.com/file/d/1Ae2mj06bVnej0igNd8N0pmsKZSbXgDZH/view?usp=sharing) or [Mirror](https://ln5.sync.com/dl/8dc06d210/x5e7vpik-3sr4jjub-z2vckx8a-p732jfdj) site.
 - Flash the image on the SD-card with the [Imager](https://www.raspberrypi.org/software/) or [balenaEtcher](https://www.balena.io/etcher/).
 - Insert the SD-card in your Raspberry Pi 4.
 - Wait a few minutes, while the image will expand to the full size of your SD card.